Ferrell, Hart poke fun at racial stereotypes in 'Get Hard'

 Ferrell and Hart candidly discussed racial caricatures at a time when race is still a hot button issue in the United States.

-Race is "just something I think we always need to analyze," Ferrell added.
-"It's healthy to talk about it, and it bridges or creates the bridge toward acceptance."
+Race is "just something I think we always need to analyse," Ferrell added.
+"It's healthy to talk about it, and it bridges or creates the bridge towards acceptance."

 Time Warner Inc-owned Warner Bros' "Get Hard" will battle young adult dystopian drama "Insurgent" this weekend and is projected by BoxOffice.com to earn $31 million at the U.S. box office.